 Your baby’s got a good healthy pair of fresh eyes and their vision goes through many milestones in their first year of life.
-Find out below the milestones of your baby’s vision and learn how to accommodate your baby’s developing vision.
+Find out below the timeline milestones of your infant’s vision development and learn how to accommodate your infant’s developing vision.

 Unbeknownst to many, an infant’s vision development starts during pregnancy.
 If you’re a pregnant mother, taking good care of your body is vital to safeguard your baby’s healthy eyes and good vision.
 Be sure to heed the instructions regarding nutrition and the amount of proper rest given by your medical professional (be it OB-GYN, a family physician, or a certified nurse-midwife).

 Being cautious of your food intake is critical as the food you ingest is your baby’s main source of nourishment.
 Be sure to talk to your doctor before taking any medicine or supplements during your pregnancy.